 Al-Biruni carried out his measurement in two steps.

 Second, he climbed to the top of the mountain and measured the dip of the horizon.
-From the angle of the dip and the height of the mountain, he was able to calculate the radius of the Earth.
+From his measurements, he was able to calculate the radius of the Earth.

 Make sure the app is already installed before boarding, and naturally, don’t forget to book a window seat!
 A measurement done over the ocean is more accurate.
 And if we don’t believe the altitude our smartphones are telling us, we can always ask a flight attendant or use the in-flight entertainment (IFE) system.